tytydraco/yessleep/out/My_Date_is_Terrified_of_me_and_I_dont_know_why_Finale.md

 “They were out of rose petals and I wasn’t using them” I muttered half under my breath.

-“Officer Brady, Higgs you got the back all cleared ?” pinning me down in handcuffs hollered into the void behind me.
+“Officer Brady, Higgs you got the back all cleared ?”
+The officer pinning me down in handcuffs hollered into the void behind me.
 Towards the direction of my bathroom.
 Although I distinctly recall at least 5 officers breach my apartment prior to my assault however, at this point only 3 were accounted for.
 The 2 that led towards my bathroom had not made a sound since.

 “Brady!..Higgs!” the officer on top of me repeated.